loopstudio/rails-api-boilerplate/README.md

 ## Getting Started

-1. Make sure that you have Rails 6, PostgreSQL, git cli, and bundle installed.
+1. Make sure that you have Rails 6, PostgreSQL, Redis, git cli, and bundle installed.
 2. Clone this repo using `git clone --depth=1 https://github.com/LoopStudio/rails-api-boilerplate.git <YOUR_PROJECT_NAME>`
 3. Update the values of the `.env.template` file to match your app
 4. Create your `.env` file.
 You have an example at `.env.template`.
 You should be able to copy it and set your values.